AudioEval: Automatic Dual-Perspective and Multi-Dimensional Evaluation of Text-to-Audio-Generation: Introduction

 \section{Introduction}

-In recent years, text-to-audio (TTA) technology has emerged as an important and rapidly evolving research area at the intersection of natural language processing and audio generation \cite{huang2023make1, huang2023make2, tango, liu2023audioldm}.
-Unlike conventional text-to-speech (TTS) systems that focus on naturalness and intelligibility, TTA aims to generate diverse audio content from text, extending text-conditioned audio generation beyond speech.
-Consequently, TTA is expected to enable richer multimodal interaction and open broad applications in virtual reality, accessibility, and creative media.
+In recent years, text-to-audio (TTA) technology has emerged as an important and rapidly evolving research area at the intersection of natural language processing and audio generation~\citep{huang2023make1, huang2023make2, tango, liu2023audioldm}.
+Unlike conventional text-to-speech (TTS) systems~\citep{valle, felle} that focus on naturalness and intelligibility, TTA aims to generate diverse audio content from text, extending text-conditioned audio generation beyond speech.
+This broader scope enables richer multimodal interaction and supports applications in virtual reality, accessibility, and creative media.
+However, the open-ended nature of TTA makes evaluation challenging, which limits the ability to benchmark systems and hinders further advancement in the field.

-Despite these rapid advances, the evaluation of TTA systems remains a significant challenge.
-Current practices often rely on subjective human ratings, typically reported as Mean Opinion Scores (MOS).
-While human judgment is considered the gold standard, this approach is expensive and time-consuming \cite{wang23r_interspeech}.
-In parallel, objective metrics from related domains such as Frechet Inception Distance \cite{fid} and CLAP \cite{fid, CLAP2023} have been applied to TTA evaluation.
-Although useful, these metrics provide a limited perspective, but do not accurately reflect perceptual quality\cite{fad-correlates-poorly}.
-Furthermore, the requirement for reference audio in some of these metrics further limits their application.
+Current evaluation practices of TTA typically combine subjective and objective approaches.
+Subjective evaluation mainly relies on human ratings, commonly reported as Mean Opinion Scores (MOS).
+While human judgment is considered the gold standard, it is expensive and time-consuming~\citep{wang23r_interspeech}.
+On the other hand, objective metrics from related domains, such as Frechet Inception Distance~\citep{fid} and CLAP~\citep{CLAP2023}, have been adopted for automatic evaluation~\cite{fad}.
+Although these metrics offer efficiency, they provide a limited view and often fail to align with human perception~\cite{fad-correlates-poorly}.
+Some also require reference audio, which restricts their applicability.
+Overall, effective and reliable evaluation tools tailored to the characteristics of TTA remain lacking.

-Automatic perceptual evaluation has gained attention in the areas of synthetic speech, generated music, and general audio, underscoring both its feasibility and the critical need for reliable evaluation tools for generative models \cite{utmos, aes, musiceval,songeval}.
-However, predicting human perceptual quality in TTA systems presents considerable challenges.
-Firstly, the rapid growth of TTA methods has created a varied system landscape, which requires the collection of diverse audio data for rigorous evaluation.
-Moreover, the inherent complexity of audio and its prompt-driven generation necessitate attention to multiple evaluative dimensions such as aesthetic quality and textual consistency.
-Additionally, the broad application potential of TTA highlights the need to consider both general audiences and professional users.
-Together, these factors make the acquisition of reliable data and the development of effective methodologies particularly difficult.